aravindr2d2/e-commerce_platform/README.md

 This project demonstrates the setup of a scalable CI/CD pipeline and cloud infrastructure for e-commerce platform, focusing on automation, containerization, and monitoring.

-# E-commerce Platform CI/CD Pipeline and Cloud Infrastructure

-This project demonstrates the setup of a robust and scalable CI/CD pipeline and cloud infrastructure for an e-commerce platform, focusing on automation, containerization, and monitoring.

 ## Flowchart

 ```plaintext